Images for illustrative purposes only

 Ventolin inhalers belong to the class of short-acting bronchodilators that help people with a breathing problem open up airways for immediate relief from shortness of breath or wheezing.
 It is referred to as rescue inhaler because it can immediately stop asthma attacks.

-Video: An overview of Ventolin
+Video: A Doctor provides an overview of Ventolin

 Patient Information Leaflet